 - a.
 Category I Offenses Minor breach of rules.
 TAC adjudicated.
 These include, but are not limited to: - i.
-Absent class\ (2 Study Hall Hours Per Class Missed) \\ - ii.
-Absent formation, including Restricted Formations (3 Demerits) - iii.
-Absent Penalty Hours or Study Hall (7) - iv.
+Absent accountability formation (3 Demerits) - ii.
+Absent Penalty Hours (7) - iii.
+Absent Restricted formation (3).
+Note: If a cadet misses more than two (2) restricted formations over the weekend period (the weekend period is defined as Friday through Sunday) they will automatically receive a Category II DO for Absent Without Leave (AWOL). - iv.
 Amnesty Lot Violations (see 15.7 "Motor Vehicles"; Amnesty Lot for list of penalties for each amnesty lot violation. - v.
 Body piercing(s), excessive jewelry, and faddish hair styles and cuts that do not comply with MMI grooming standards.
 (3) - vi.
 Breaking or not adhering to medical profile (5) - vii.
 Conduct unbecoming of a cadet (7) - viii.
 Dereliction of duty (improperly executing responsibilities) (5) - ix.
 Failure to follow instructions (FFI) written or verbal (7) - x.
 Failure to register Privately Owned Vehicle (POV) (5) - xi.
 Failure to Render Honors to the Flag (5) - xii.
 Failure to resolve a conflict as a cadet leader (5) - xiii.
 Failure to shave prior to 0800; morning of not night prior (3) - xiv.
 Failure to prepare room for an SMI (7) - xv.
 Failure to sign in or out on leave/liberty (3) - xvi.
 Improper use of all social media including the Internet and blogs (7) - xvii.
 Late returning from pass or leave (5) - xviii.
 Located in an off-limits area (5) - xix.
 Misuse of a mobile device (telephone, pad, etc.) (3) - xx.
 Neglect of duty (Guard duty, CDO, BDO, or event tasking; 5) - xxi.
 Out of barracks after Taps (On campus 3) - xxii.
 Out of uniform (3) - xxiii.
 Possession of unauthorized electrical device (television, microwave, refrigerator) (5) - xxiv.
 Presenting an unkept appearance (i.e. uniform not ironed, soiled uniform, shoes not clean/shined, etc.) (2) - xxv.
 Room does not meet daily appearance standards (5) - xxvi.
 Signing another cadet in or out of campus Honor Council referral - xxvii.
 Tardy to formation (Tardy is defined as arriving after accountability has been reported to the Platoon Sergeant from the Squad Leaders) (2) - xxviii.
 Use or possession of tobacco is strictly prohibited MMI is a tobacco free campus including use of electronic cigarettes/vaping (7) - xxix.
 Visitation of a non-academic focus during PMCQ (5) - xxx.
 Wearing inappropriate rank insignia or awards (3)